ThePhD/sol2/docs/source/tutorial/all-the-things.rst

 	// is_three == 3
 	double is_4_8 = lua["g"](2.4, 2.4);
 	// is_4_8 == 4.8

+If you need to protect against errors and parser problems and you're not ready to deal with Lua's `longjmp` problems (if you compiled with C), use :doc:`sol::protected_function<../api/protected_function>`.

 You can bind member variables as functions too: